jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

   Peoples, you will break your chains
   And you will have a homeland!

 Revolutionary songs like this spread the people’s liberty, equality, and fraternity throughout the world.
-In a few years, civilization changed its ruling philosophy from knowing the nobles were divine, to knowing they were villains who resorted to hiring mercenaries for doing their dirty work.
+In a few years, civilization changed its ruling philosophy from knowing the nobles were divine, to knowing they were villains who resorted to hiring mercenaries to fight their people.
 And the nobles, in turn, failed to realize that "their" people didn’t need them anymore.

 When the people took control of books, guns, and science, they put presidents and senators, judges and sheriffs in power, who ruled at the request of the people who built a civilization of democracy, equality, and checks and balances, because no one was divine.
 A change empowered by tools, thought of in philosophy, yet made real with the bloodshed of revolutions on the frontline.